Sauna, Other Thermal Experiences and Glossary

 After Löyly – Sitting on the upper bench of a sauna after it’s cooled a bit to enjoy the warmth of the radiant heat from the wall on bathers back.

-Aufgus – A ritual performed by an Aufgus Master that may include a variety of infusions, towel waving to distribute heat, steam and infusions, dance and other elements.
+Aufgus – A ritual performed by an Aufgus Master or Sauna Master that may include a variety of infusions, towel waving to distribute heat, steam and infusions, dance and other elements.
+Likely originated from an older and somewhat similar ritual in Russian banyas.

 Day / Session – We typically do multiple Rounds per day or session.